 Plagiarism involves the use of ideas or material which is not your own without giving proper credit to whoever created the idea/material.
-Examples of plagiarism would include cutting and pasting material directly from a website into a paper or assignment without citation, or taking an idea from a book or website and presenting it as your own, or having someone else write a paper for you and presenting it as your work.
-To avoid plagiarism you should keep the following in mind:
+Examples of plagiarism would include cutting and pasting material directly from a website into a paper or assignment without citation, or taking an idea from a book or website or other student's paper and presenting it as your own, or having someone else write a paper for you and presenting it as your work.
+To avoid plagiarism you should abide by these rules: